 Sudha has been working with domestic and wild animals for the last 23 years having been a Trustee with CUPA – Compassion Unlimited Plus Action for the last 17 years as well as a former founder Trustee of WRRC (Wildlife Rescue and Rehabilitation Centre).
 Sudha is the founder of CARE (Charlie’s Animal Rescue), a well-known and respected domestic animal rescue organization operating in Bangalore.

 Dr Lohitha is a well known veterinarian in Bengaluru, both in the domestic pet community and as well as in the wildlife enthusiast community In addition to being a member of the board at ARRC, he is also on the board of other rescue organizations such as CARE.
 He has extensive surgical training and experience in a variety of domestic and exotic species.

 1 – Rescue coordinator

 5 – Animal Caretakers

 5 – Maintenance Staff

 Established in January 2016, Avian and Reptile Rehabilitation Centre (ARRC) rescues, rehabilitates and releases injured, orphaned, diseased and debilitated urban wild birds, reptiles and small mammals from the North and East regions of Bengaluru.

-ARRC has been steadily growing since inception and in fiscal year 2018, we rescued and rehabilitated approximately 2000 animals of over 80 species and we expect the number to increase to 3000 animals in fiscal year 2019.
+ARRC has been steadily growing since inception and until fiscal year 2021-22, we rescued and rehabilitated more than 18000 animals of over 148 species and the number keeps growing every year.